-Inside: This time of the year is filled with exciting holidays and loads of stress!
+Inside: Are you and your kids feeling stressed!
 Want to do something that is soothing, relaxing and rejuvenating?
 DIY bath salts to the rescue!
 Take a peek at these 3 amazing bath salt recipes perfect for stressed-out moms and wired kids.

 If you’re a parent, undoubtedly, you’re on a 24-7 treadmill!
 No time off for holidays, summer vacations or weekends.
-In fact, those times tend to be even more busy for worked out, stressed out moms and dads.
+In fact, those times tend to be even busier for stressed moms and dads.
 But today, kids also feel the stresses of life.
+In fact, stress levels amongst kids have risen to epidemic proportions.

 When your family is in need of a break, there are “small” things you can do to recharge batteries.
 Therapeutic baths can provide soothing relief from stresses, strains, and exhaustion.
 Even a 15-20-minute bath can revitalize the senses and heal the body.
 And DIY bath salts are super simple to make and are amazing for a relaxing bath.